 The job search process can often seem overwhelming, but it’s important to remember that you don’t have to tackle every step all at once.

 If you’re not sure what kind of job you want, start with Step One (self-assessment).
-If you already know what you’re looking, skip ahead to:
+If you already have an idea about or know what you’re looking for, skip ahead to:

 If you’re not sure what kind of job you want and you just start applying randomly, the chances are good that you’ll end up with a job that’s not a great fit.
 And that can lead to career unhappiness.
 You may get a job quickly, but you will likely find yourself looking for another job soon thereafter.

 Doing a deep dive into who are you are and figuring out what makes you tick is a great place to start when choosing or changing your career path.
 Self-assessment involves looking at the following personal traits: